-KO41(b) - General Practice (including Dentist) Written Complaints A guide to completing the Dental section of the NHS written complaints collection May 2019 (latest as of 5/7/2023).
+KO41(b) - General Practice (including Dentist) Written Complaints A guide to completing the Dental section of the NHS written complaints collection 11/6/2024 (latest as of 3/7/2025).

-For further information:
+For further information: https://digital.nhs.uk/data-and-information/data-collections-and-data-sets/datacollections/general-practice-including-dental-complaints-collection-ko41b

-https://digital.nhs.uk/data-and-information/data-collections-and-data-sets/data-collections/general-practice-including-dental-complaints-collection-ko41b

-Note that for the purposes of the KO41(b) return, a written complaint is one that is made in writing to any member of staff, or is originally made orally and subsequently recorded in writing.
+For the purposes of the KO41(b) return, a written complaint is one that is made in writing to any member of staff or is originally made orally and subsequently recorded in writing.
 Once it is so recorded, it should be treated as though it was made in writing from the outset.

 Oral complaints and comments/suggestions that do not require investigation should not be included.

 Complaints forwarded to the Ombudsman are to be excluded because a complaint could span several reporting years and could corrupt data returns.